dohliam/gdcl/README.md

 ### Setup and configuration
 #### gdcg.rb
-The easiest way to set up dictionaries for use with gdcl is to use the gdcg.rb script, which can automatically configure groups of dictionaries for quick searching.
+The easiest way to set up dictionaries for use with gdcl is to use the **gdcg.rb** script, which can automatically configure groups of dictionaries for quick searching.
 By default this looks in the `.goldendict` directory located in the user's home folder, but it can be configured to use any folder containing zipped dsl dictionaries (i.e.: files with the extension .dsl.dz).

 If you use gdcg.rb, it assumes that your dictionaries are located in a folder `dic` in your GoldenDict directory, separated into subdirectories representing groups of dictionaries that you would like to search.
 For example, English dictionaries might be in a subfolder called `en`, French dictionaries in `fr`, and Chemistry dictionaries in a folder `chem`.
 Using gdcl allows you to search through these groups individually, similar to the way GoldenDict does.

 Alternatively, you can just point the gdcl.rb script at any folder containing _unzipped_ dsl files and avoid the need to use gdcg.rb altogether.

 #### gdcl.rb
-The script for actually searching through the dictionary is called gdcl.rb.
+The script for actually searching through the dictionary is called **gdcl.rb**.

+There are a number of configuration options available in the `config.yml` file.
+By default, this file should be installed in the standard config folder under the user's home directory (i.e., in the folder `~/.config/gdcl`).
+If gdcl can't find the file `config.yml` in that folder, it will look for it in the current working directory (i.e., wherever you have called the script from).

-There are a number of configuration options at the beginning of the script which should be self-explanatory.
-These are listed below:
+The options available in config.xml are commented and should be self-explanatory.
+They are listed below for reference:

 * `group`: _Group name_ (either a subfolder of your GoldenDict home directory setup by gdcg.rb, or any arbitrary folder located [by default] in the script's `tmp` directory
 * `kword`: _Keyword to search for_ (use this to specify a keyword in the script; if not specified here, gdcl will search for a term provided either interactively or on the command line)